European Wax Center (EWCZ)

 AI Analysis | Feedback

-Chris Morris has served as Chairman and CEO since January 2025.
-He brings over 25 years of experience operating, developing, and reinvigorating consumer brands.
-Most recently, he was CEO of Dave & Buster's, where he led the opening of 30 new locations and established an international expansion pipeline.
-Previously, he served as CEO of Main Event, overseeing significant revenue, profitability, and unit growth, culminating in its successful 2022 merger with Dave & Buster's.
-Prior to Main Event, Mr. Morris was president of California Pizza Kitchen from 2014 to 2018, playing a key role in revitalizing the brand.
-He also held Chief Financial Officer positions at On the Border Mexican Grill & Cantina (2010-2014) and CEC Entertainment, Inc. (2004-2010).
-Mr. Morris holds a B.S. in Accounting from Missouri State University and an M.B.A. from the University of Kansas.
+Chris Morris was appointed Chairman and CEO in January 2025.
+He brings over 25 years of experience in operating, developing, and reinvigorating consumer brands.
+Most recently, he served as CEO of Dave & Buster's, where he oversaw the opening of 30 new locations and established an international expansion pipeline.
+Prior to that, he was CEO of Main Event, where he led significant revenue, profitability, and unit growth, culminating in its successful 2022 merger with Dave & Buster's.
+Mr. Morris also served as President of California Pizza Kitchen from 2014 to 2018, playing a key role in revitalizing the brand.
+He previously held Chief Financial Officer positions at On the Border Mexican Grill & Cantina (2010-2014) and CEC Entertainment, Inc. (2004-2010).

 Angela Jaskolski, Chief Operating Officer